-Combined with automated workforce analytics, all layers of management have access to insights about their employees in easy to digest visual format.
-This includes department budgets, employment types, leave liability, diversity objectives and talent ratings.
-Use customised dashboards to centralise key metrics and create a consistent management dialogue on workforce planning.
+Combined with automated workforce analytics, all levels of management can access employee insights in an user-friendly, visual format.
+View department budgets, employment types, leave liability, diversity objectives and talent ratings.
+Use customised dashboards to centralise key metrics and create a consistent management dialogue.

 Want to learn more?
-Read our article explaining the key differences between workforce modelling and HR analytics.
+Read our article explaining the key differences between workforce modelling and HRIS analytics.

-Share and discuss critical workforce KPIs (leave, diversity, age, talent, salary, budget, succession, length of service, headcount and span of control)
+Effortlessly view & share workforce KPIs (leave, diversity, age, talent, salary, budget, succession, length of service & headcount)